young-kcd/firebird/doc/README.read_consistency.md

  - background garbage collector in SuperServer
  - every user attachment after update or delete record
  - table scan at index creation

+Traditional way of garbage collection (regular GC) is not changed and still works the same way as in previous Firebird versions.